 I think this recipe works so well where some other vegan pizza recipes fall down, because the ‘basil tofu ricotta’ mixture is rolled up inside the dough, so it doesn’t dry out when it bakes.
 (Sorry Daiya, but I can’t stand the taste of fake vegan cheese!)
 And you really don’t get a tofu taste when you eat these, which is a plus for people who don’t care for it.

 There are a few steps involved in making these pizza rolls, but it goes pretty fast, especially if you buy the pizza dough and sauce pre-made.
-(Of course, if you have a recipe you love, or you’re gluten- or oil-free, by all means, make your own.)
+(Of course, if you have a recipe you love, or you’re gluten-free, by all means, make your own.)

 You can make big, cinnamon-bun size, vegan spinach & cheese pizza rolls like I did here.
 We just tore them apart with our hands for dipping.
 Or, you can cut your roll into smaller sections to create more servings and a smaller, 2-bite snack.

-I like to dip these vegan spinach & cheese pizza rolls in my favorite store-bought pizza sauce (I really like Rustic brand), or you could use marinara sauce.
+I like to dip these vegan spinach & cheese pizza rolls in my pizza sauce, or you could use marinara sauce.
 For an extra dose of vegan cheesiness, along with the pizza sauce, I think they’d taste great dipped in some gently warmed Vegan Easy Cheezy Sauce.
 Tangy-saucy, double-cheesy, yum!

-For a make-your-own, oil-free, whole wheat pizza dough, try this recipe from Genius Kitchen (but sub plant milk for milk).
-I haven’t made it myself, but it has good reviews online.
+For a make-your-own oil-free, whole wheat pizza dough, try this recipe from Genius Kitchen (but sub plant milk for milk).
+I haven’t made it myself yet, but it has good reviews online.